rebelsky/csc151/outlines/summaries/homogeneous-lists.md

-Today we explore Scheme's <em>list</em> data structure and some ways to use lists to make interesting images.
+Today we explore Scheme's *list* data structure and some ways to use lists to make interesting images.